ladromelaboratoire/WP_old_browser/readme.md

 ## Revision history
-	v1.0.0	2019-02-12	First release of the plugin v1.0.1	2019-02-14	Update old_browser_get_logouri() to support non standard content path, update template fill-in to work on any wordpress instance, create a template
+	v1.0.0	2019-02-12	First release of the plugin v1.0.1	2019-02-14	Update old_browser_get_logouri() to support non standard content path, update template fill-in to work on any wordpress instance, create a template v1.1.0	2019-02-14	Modify Old browsers handling by 1/ redirecting to a specific path and 2/ serve the simple HTML to visitor.
+This alows usage with caching system - Normalize functions naming

 ## Features